tomliuauto/tomliuauto.github.io/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+to run ng server

+cd jkAg/kitchen

+ng serve --host 0.0.0.0 --port 8080

+or try

+ng serve --host 0.0.0.0 --port 8080 --live-reload-port 8081

+Navigate to ` http://0.0.0.0:8080`.
 The app will automatically reload if you change any of the source files.

+to run RESTful Web Service

+npm run json

 ## Code scaffolding